 Race & Ethnicity

-Cathedral City has a large Hispanic population, 59% of the total population.
-This is slightly above the average in the Coachella Valley (52%).
+Cathedral City has a large Hispanic population, 60% of the total population.
+This is above the average in the Coachella Valley (51%).

 Just over 31% of Cathedral City's population is made up of immigrants.
 That rate is slightly higher than the rate for the Coachella Valley (25%), California (27%) and the U.S. (13%).

-Select a community to the right of the chart to see how immigrant population compares to Cathedral City.
+Select a community to see how immigrant population compares to Cathedral City.

-42% of the immigrant population in Cathedral City are citizens.
-This rate is higher than the rate in the Coachella Valley (37%).
-As you can see in the graph of the left, the rate of immigrant citizenship in Cathedral City is growing faster than that rate in the Coachella Valley but is still lower than the rate in either California or the United States.
+46% of the immigrant population in Cathedral City are citizens.
+This rate is higher than the rate in the Coachella Valley (40%).
+As you can see in the graph on the left, the rate of immigrant citizenship in Cathedral City is growing faster than that rate in the Coachella Valley but is still lower than the rate in either California or the United States.

-Select a community to the right of the chart to see how immigrant citizenship compares to Cathedral City.
+Select a community to see how immigrant citizenship compares to Cathedral City.

 High School Graduation